 a) Ask them if they would like a cup of water, which you can grab for them and nicely wrap up the convo.

 b) Wait for a conversation pause, and kindly thank them for their time.
 Mention that you enjoyed the convo, but would love the chance to meet others.
 Get their contact info and...

 Keep in touch!

 Felt a real connection and want to stay connected?
 Say this:

 “It was such a pleasure to meet you!
 I would love to stay in touch.
 Can we exchange business cards/emails/get connected on LinkedIn?”

 Following up is key to being remembered—it’s so simple, yet not many people do it.
 Whether through email or LinkedIn, send them a short and sweet message within 24 hours of meeting to say thanks.
 If you want to continue the convo, don’t hesitate to ask them for a coffee chat!

 “Hmm, okay, that wasn’t so bad,” you can say to yourself as you reflect fondly on the memory of being in a stuffy room with 100 strangers and talking until you’re mentally depleted.
 Just kidding.

 Time to practice!

-Here’s a golden opportunity to practice these tips: Career Days is coming up on October 8 and 9!
+Here’s a golden opportunity to practice these tips: the Career Fair is coming up on October 6!